HadirElnagdy/MemoryManagement/README.md

 // Strong reference cycle prevents deallocation
 ```

-#### Weak and Unowned References
+## Weak and Unowned References

-Weak references do not increase the reference count and are set to nil when the object is deallocated.
-Unowned references do not increase the reference count but assume the object will always be in memory.
+### Weak References:
+A weak reference doesn't keep a strong hold on the referenced object.
+If the referenced object is deallocated, the weak reference automatically becomes nil.
+### Unowned References:
+An unowned reference is similar to a weak reference but assumes that the referenced object will never be nil during its lifetime.
+If you try to access an unowned reference after the referenced object has been deallocated, it will result in a runtime error.

 ```swift
 class Person {